 - In the left pane, select Recovery, and in the right pane click on Restart now button.

 - Your PC will now restart and you’ll be presented with three options.
 Select Troubleshoot > Advanced options > Startup Settings.
 Now click on the Restart button.

 - You’ll see a list of options.
 Select any version of Safe Mode by pressing the appropriate key on your keyboard.

 After Safe Mode starts, try to uninstall the problematic application.

 That’s about it, I hope these solutions helped you to uninstall your program normally.
-If you have any comments or questions, just reach for the comment section below.
+If you have any comments or questions, just reach to the comment section below.